-- Be enrolled at least half-time in a degree-seeking program at an institution eligible for federal student aid; - Maintain satisfactory academic progress, as defined by your school: - Be a U.S. citizen or eligible non-citizen; - Have a valid Social Security number: - Be registered with the Selective Service, if you are a male between the ages of 18 and 25; - Certify that you are not in default on a federal student loan and do not owe money on a federal student grant; and - Certify that you will use federal student aid only for educational purposes.
+- Be enrolled at least half-time in a degree-seeking program at an institution eligible for federal student aid; - Maintain satisfactory academic progress, as defined by your school; - · Be a U.S. citizen or eligible non-citizen; - · Have a valid Social Security number; - · Certify that you are not in default on a Federal Student Loan and do not owe money on a federal student grant; and - Certify that you will use federal student aid only for educational purposes.